-In Alaska’s heartland, you’ll see the continent’s tallest peak, Mt.
-McKinley, and wide expanses of tundra.
+In Alaska’s heartland, you’ll see the continent’s tallest peak, Denali, and wide expanses of tundra.
 The forests are teeming with wildlife and bird life ranging from the formidable grizzly to stately herds of caribou to the state bird, the Willow Ptarmigan.
 Experience summer’s midnight sun or the winter’s northern lights.
 Wildlife can be seen on the highway that runs by Denali National Park, carrying visitors to and from Anchorage and Fairbanks.
 Interior is the original home of Alaska’s Athabascan Indians.
 Gold miners, farmers and fur trappers later discovered the riches of this region.

 In 1902, Felix Pedro found gold in the region and thousands of prospectors swarmed to the area in search of the “Mother lode.”
 Nearly a century later, Fairbanks (population 30,244) is the trade and transportation center for Interior and Far North Alaska.
 From mid-May through July, visitors can enjoy more than 20 hours of sunlight a day.

-Cities & Towns
+Fairbanks: Cities & Towns